nleanba/typst-marginalia/lib.typ

   /// -> "baseline" | "top" | "bottom"
   alignment: "baseline",
   /// Inital vertical offset of the note, relative to the alignment point.
-  /// The Note may get shifted still to avoid other notes depending on @note.shift.
+  /// The note may get shifted still to avoid other notes depending on @note.shift.
   /// -> length
   dy: 0pt,
   /// Notes with ```typc keep-order: true``` are not re-ordered relative to one another.